Opt-In Art: Learning Art Styles Only from Few Examples: Experiments

-\paragraphcustom{Image stylization} We evaluate our method on an image stylization task, transforming image styles while preserving content, using the LAION Pop dataset.
+\paragraphcustom{Image stylization.} We evaluate our method on an image stylization task, transforming image styles while preserving content, using the LAION Pop dataset.
 Comparisons are made against SD1.4 baselines: SD1.4 (Adapter), which uses the learned Art-Style Adapter with a new text token; SD1.4 (Text), which queries the model using the artist's name; and SD1.4 (Adapter + Text), combining both.
 For SD1.4, we apply LoRAs across all blocks, as restricting them to only the up blocks negatively impacts performance.
-To perform image stylization, we apply DDIM inversion to noise a real image to step 800, and denoise while changing the text prompt and applying the adapter where needed.
+To perform image stylization, we apply DDIM inversion to noise a real image to step 800, and denoise while changing the text prompt and applying the adapter where needed (we choose the step based on manual verification and demonstrate the effect of this hyperparameter in SM \ref{sec:supmat:adaptor_time_step}).
 We also compare against Plug and Play \citep{Tumanyan_2023_CVPR}, which edits internal model features by appending ``a painting by [artist]'' to the caption, InstructPix2Pix \citep{brooks2023instructpix2pix} using the prompt ``turn into a [artist] painting.'', and StyleAligned \cite{hertz2024style} which creates style-consistent images using a reference style (we randomly chose a style reference from the Art Dataset $\mathcal{A}$).
-We also include qualitative comparison with CycleGAN \citep{zhu2017unpaired} for Monet and Van Gogh.
+We also include qualitative comparison with CycleGAN \citep{zhu2017unpaired} for Monet and Van Gogh (we discuss the choice of baseline methods in SM \ref{sup:baselines}).
 Qualitative results for imitating Van Gogh's style are shown in Fig.\ref{fig:main_style_transfer}.